Browsed by

 Retrospective: Sonic the Hedgehog 2

+The ridiculous thing about this retrospective is that I bothered to play Sonic the Hedgehog 2 at all.
 I love the damned thing of course, but I’ve reached the point where playing it is entirely redundant.
 It’s not like I expected to find anything new.
 In fact, I’m all but certain that there isn’t anything new to see.
 I’ve stumbled across every single route, bust open every box and collected every ring.
-I may as well sit beneath a bodhi tree and play the game etched into my mind – the aspect ratio is a lot better and there’s always the outside chance I may reach enlightenment.
-Which would be just swell.
+I may as well sit beneath a bodhi…

 Read More Read More